 Gluten-Free Chocolate Donuts

-- 1 cup Bob's Red Mill 1-to-1 Gluten-Free Baking Flour or other cup for cup substitute
+- 2 cups Bob's Red Mill 1-to-1 Gluten-Free Baking Flour or other cup for cup substitute with xanthan gum

 - 1 1/2 cups powdered sugar

-Add milk, pumpkin, egg and butter to the flour mixture and mix well.
+- Add milk, pumpkin, egg, vanilla, and butter to the flour mixture and mix well with a whisk.

-Allow donuts to cool in donut pan for five minutes, then flip donuts onto a cooling rack.
+- Allow donuts to cool in donut pan for five minutes, then add donuts to a cooling rack to fully cool.

 - While donuts cool, make the glaze.
 Start by sifting together the powdered sugar and cocoa powder, then adding the milk.
 Combine until well mixed.

 - Place the top of each fully cooled donut, one-by-one, into the glaze to coat the top of the donut, then place glazed donut back on the cooling rack and allow the glaze to drip off of it.
 (Put a piece of parchment paper under the cooling rack to catch glaze drip off.)